cursorless-dev/cursorless/docs/user/hatAssignment.md

 # Hat assignment

-Every time you move your cursor, edit the document, or scroll, Cursorless assigns hats to the tokens in each visible editor.
+Every time you move your cursor, edit a document, or scroll, Cursorless assigns hats to the tokens in each visible editor.
 When selecting hats, Cursorless attempts to give "good" hats to tokens near your cursor, while keeping hats from moving around too much.

 Hats are considered "good" that require fewer syllables to say, so for example, a gray dot is the best kind of hat, because you just say the letter it sits on, whereas a colored shape (eg `"blue fox"`) is the worst kind of hat, because you need to say both color and shape.
 Each hat style has a penalty associated with it that indicates how many syllables it requires to say: